-The assassination of the Roman emperor Domitian in 96 CE brought an end to the short-lived Flavian Dynasty, a dynasty started by his father Vespasian in 69 CE, the year of the four emperors.
+The assassination of the Roman emperor Domitian (r.
+81-96 CE) brought an end to the short-lived Flavian Dynasty, a dynasty started by his father Vespasian (r.
+69-79 CE), in the year of the four emperors, 69 CE.
 Since Domitian left no surviving heirs, the throne of the empire was left vacant.
-In order to avoid possible civil unrest, violence or a civil war, a temporary or quick fix appointment was necessary, at least until a better candidate could be found.
+In order to avoid possible civil unrest, violence, or a civil war, a temporary or quick fix appointment was necessary, at least until a better candidate could be found.
 The answer to the problem came in the form of a man already ill and old even by Roman standards, Nerva.

 The sudden appointment of someone with no ties to the throne caused many to question why the relatively obscure Nerva had been chosen.
 According to the historian Suetonius, Nerva had “debauched” Domitian in his youth, but this was only imperial palace gossip.
 There was speculation that he had been approached by the conspirators in Domitian’s death, although there was little evidence to support these claims.
 Possibly he had accepted the throne to save his own life because he was in danger of facing treason charges by the former emperor and faced exile.

-The new emperor was born on November 8, 35 CE in the small town of Narnia in Umbria, fifty miles north of Rome.
+The new emperor was born on November 8, 35 CE in the small town of Narnia in Umbria, 50 miles north of Rome.
 He came from a distinguished Roman family - his father was a wealthy lawyer, his grandfather had been a member of the imperial entourage at the time of Nerva’s birth, his great-grandfather had been a consul in 36 BCE, and his aunt was the great-granddaughter of Emperor Tiberius.
 He had held a number of official positions under various emperors during both the Julio-Claudian and Flavian dynasties, helping Emperor Nero suppress the Piso Conspiracy in 65 CE (receiving special honours, the ornamenta triumphalia) and serving as co-consul under both Vespasian and Domitian.
 Because of the lyric pieces he penned, Nero even recognized him as the Tibullus of his age.
-Unrelated to anybody before him by either marriage or blood, his ascension would usher in an era English historian Edward Gibbons called “The Five Good Emperors”--- Nerva, Trajan, Hadrian, Antoninius Pius and Marcus Aurelius (96 – 192 CE).
+Unrelated to anybody before him by either marriage or blood, his ascension would usher in an era English historian Edward Gibbons called “The Five Good Emperors”- Nerva, Trajan, Hadrian, Antoninus Pius and Marcus Aurelius.
 It would be a time of relative peace and stability; unfortunately, it was followed by one of weak emperors and insecurity.